 I can’t have a marriage in which I don’t even get time because my wife is too busy either on her phone texting with random guys (even though she says she is just having a normal conversation but that encroaches on my time with her) or going out for parties.
 Yes, I know how stupid I sound, but I seriously can’t understand her thought process or how to handle this situation.
 I would be immensely grateful if you help me out.
 Thanks in advance 🙂

 It is not stupid to get worried about things that affect you.
 Thinking that you are stupid to worry about things that are important to you will only add to existing unhappiness triggered by events and rob us of the perspective that we need to deal with the issue at hand.

 From what you describe, it seems you need to hold your horses about marriage right now.
-To me it seems that the issues you mention around trust and respect for each other are not issues that can be ignored in the enthusiasm to get married.
-I see problematic behaviour on both sides from the account you have provided me.
-You struggle when things don’t go your way and she doesn’t seem be concerned for things that may need a lot of discussion.
-It doesn’t seem like a good basis one would want to start a marriage on.
+To me, it seems that the issues you mention around trust and respect for each other are not issues that can be ignored in the enthusiasm to get married.
+I see problematic behaviour on both sides of the account you have provided me.
+You struggle when things don’t go your way and she doesn’t seem to be concerned for things that may need a lot of discussions.
+It doesn’t seem like a good basic one would want to start a marriage on.
 Having said that, I don’t think you need to entirely give up on her or yourself in the romantic regard just yet.